Written By: Rudi Lamy, MLS, MAS, Consultant to the Peter Lamy Center on Drug Therapy and Aging

 Caregivers Are Not Health Care Professionals

 Many caregivers do not have the knowledge or training necessary to professionally evaluate their loved one’s falls risk.
-We do, however, have our experiences and the experiences of our peers to help us make an informed judgement as to when we should consult our health care team about this risk.
+We do, however, have our experiences and the experiences of our peers to help us make an informed judgment as to when we should consult our health care team about this risk.

 We also have resources we can use to assist us in our labor of love, such as the falls prevention advice offered on the National Council on Aging’s “Preventing Falls: Tips for Older Adults & Caregivers” website and Merck Manual’s “Falls in the Elderly,” as well as the falls materials available through the Maryland Department of Aging.
 The Baltimore County Department of Aging, as well as other county offices on aging, have a program called Stepping On: Fall Prevention Education.